sr99622/wabash/README.md

 The first step in this process is to build the app on the development machine.
 The following script will perform this build.
 Please note that the script should not be run from inside a virtual environment, it will be looking for it's own version of Python.

 ```
+deactivate
 scripts/mac/make_app
 ```

 The script will compile Python and OpenSSL along with some supporting libraries into the /Applications/wabash.app folder, then it will use it's local pip version to install the necessary components into it's own local virtual environment.
 A compiled launcher executable is needed for the application as well and will be built and installed into the local folder.
 Upon completion of the script, a working version of the program should be visible in the Applications folder.
-Please note that if the program is launched from this location, it can no longer be used for notarization, as it will create artifacts that will pollute the codesigned file structure.
+Please note that if the program is launched from this location, it can no longer be used for notarization, as it will create artifacts that pollute the codesigned file structure.

 Once the app has been assembled in situ, the DMG Canvas application is used to build the DMG file and notarize it on the Apple Developer site.
 A valid developer subscription and certificate are required for this operation.
 If the app has been previously launched as discussed above, the notarization will fail, so it is necessary to assemble the DMG image from a virgin /Applications/wabash.app folder.

+</details>

 &nbsp;

-</details>

 ### Development of the Project
 ---
 Project development may include efforts in both Python and C++.
 There are different methods for observing changes made to the program in these two domains.
 Furthermore, there is a difference in the compilation procedure for the C++ domain depending on whether the dependency libaries have been installed using the package manager or the portable libraries.

+### Developing Python Code
+---

 To develop the Python domain of the program, it is necessary to uninstall the wabash python module from the current environment.
 This is required because the python code will look for the module in the environment first, which has the effect of ignoring changes made to the python source code.
-The following assumes that the python environment has been activated like `source env/bin/activate`.
+The following assumes that the python environment has been activated like `source <env_name>/bin/activate`.

 To develop the Python code and observe changes made, use the following.